45.0 kWh *Useable Battery

 Battery and Charging

-The battery of the Vauxhall Mokka-e has an estimated total capacity of 50 kWh.
+The battery of the Vauxhall Mokka-e has a total capacity of 50 kWh.
 The usable capacity is 45 kWh (estimate).
 An estimated range of about 155 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 110 mi.
 However, driving at low speeds in mild weather will increase the range to around 235 mi.